-Information obtained through surveys puts the "self-reported" prevalence of premature ejaculation in men as somewhere between 15% and 30%.2,6
+Information obtained through surveys puts the "self-reported" prevalence of PE in men as somewhere between 15 percent and 30 percent.

-In one analysis of nearly 5000 men in nine Asia-Pacific countries, 16% of men met the criteria for a diagnosis of premature ejaculation (PE) on the five-question Premature Ejaculation Diagnostic Tool (PEDT).19 Probably PE was found in 15% of respondents, while 13% of men self-reported PE.
+In one analysis of nearly 5,000 men in nine Asia-Pacific countries, 16 percent of men met the criteria for a diagnosis of PE on the five-question Premature Ejaculation Diagnostic Tool (PEDT).
+Probable PE was found in 15 percent of respondents, while 13 percent of men self-reported PE.

 Primary or lifelong PE is the most persistent problem in men and describes a condition where men have rarely experienced sex without prematurely ejaculating.
-This is the least common form of the condition and is thought to affect around 2% of men.7
+This is the least common form of the condition and is thought to affect around 2 percent of men.

-However, more loosely defined premature ejaculation remains the most common form of male sexual dysfunction - more common than erectile dysfunction.6,7
+However, more loosely defined, PE remains the most common form of male sexual dysfunction.

 Causes of premature ejaculation

-Most cases of premature ejaculation are not related to any disease and are instead due to psychological factors.
+Most cases of PE are not related to any disease and are instead due to psychological factors, including:

 - Sexual inexperience